Multi-Dimensional Event Data in Graph Databases: Translating Event Logs to Labeled Property Graphs

-In a nutshell, our method has the following steps. (\ref{sec:storing:source_format}) We assume the event data to be given in the form of an event table where each record describes one event. (\ref{sec:storing:import_events}) We translate each record with all its attributes to an \emph{:Event} node in the LPG with corresponding properties, obtaining a graph of unrelated \emph{:Event} nodes. (\ref{sec:storing:log_nodes}) We create \emph{:Log} nodes for each log in the source data set and correlate them with the respective \emph{:Event} nodes (\ref{sec:storing:correlate}) We provide query templates to extract \emph{:Entity} nodes from \emph{:Event} properties (e.g. identifiers) and to correlate \emph{:Event} nodes to all their \emph{:Entity} nodes. (\ref{sec:storing:df}) A generic query derives the entity-specific directly follows \emph{:DF} relationships between events. (\ref{sec:storing:reify}) Finally, we provide queries to reify relations between entities into new composite entities, allowing to derive \emph{:DF} relationships of interactions between entities.
+In a nutshell, our method has the following steps. (\ref{sec:storing:source_format}) We assume the event data to be given in the form of an event table where each record describes one event. (\ref{sec:storing:import_events}) We translate each record with all its attributes to an \emph{:Event} node in the LPG with corresponding properties, obtaining a graph of unrelated \emph{:Event} nodes. (\ref{sec:storing:log_nodes}) We create \emph{:Log} nodes for each log in the source data set and relate them to the respective \emph{:Event} nodes. (\ref{sec:storing:correlate}) We provide query templates to extract \emph{:Entity} nodes from \emph{:Event} properties (e.g. identifiers) and to correlate \emph{:Event} nodes to all their \emph{:Entity} nodes. (\ref{sec:storing:df}) A generic query derives the entity-specific directly-follows \emph{:DF} relationships between events. (\ref{sec:storing:relations}) We provide query templates to extract \emph{:REL} relationships between entities. (\ref{sec:storing:reify}) Finally, we provide queries to reify relations between entities into derived entities; the queries of step (\ref{sec:storing:df}) then infer the \emph{:DF}-relationships for the derived entity allowing to study interactions between entities.
 We explain the queries on the running example of Tab.~\ref{tab:2_BPIC17ExampleCaseTable}.

-We demonstrate the types of graphs obtained on the full BPIC17 dataset~\cite{BPIC2017} in Sect.~\ref{sec:storing:demo_bpic17} and report on a quantative evaluation of all datasets in Sect.~\ref{sec:storing:evaluation}.
+We demonstrate the types of graphs obtained on the full BPIC17 dataset~\cite{BPIC2017} in Sect.~\ref{sec:storing:demo_bpic17} and report on a quantitative evaluation of all data sets in Sect.~\ref{sec:storing:evaluation}.